 An asymmetry between the ZF extrema was noticed already by McMillan et al. (2011), who, in their GK simulations, found that the ZF minima are less effective than the ZF maxima at stabilising turbulence.
 This difference has also been extensively studied using the Hasegawa-Mima equation (Zhu et al. 2018b).
-We find that these differences are a consequence of the mechanisms the drive the tertiary modes.
-By inspecting equations (C1) and (C2), one can instantly identify the culprit of the asymmetry: the sign of $\partial_x^3 \overline{\varphi}$ is different in the maxima (negative) and minima (positive) of the ZF.
-According to our analysis of the tertiary instabilities in Appendices C.1 and C.2, this has two distinct effects on the tertiary instability at the ZF extrema: one is related to the modification of the magnetic drift term and the second one to the existence of the KH tertiary at the ZF minima.
+We find that these differences are a consequence of the mechanisms that drive the tertiary modes.
+By inspecting equations (C 1) and (C 2), one can instantly identify the culprit of the asymmetry: the sign of $\partial_x^3 \overline{\varphi}$ is different in the maxima (negative) and minima (positive) of the ZF.
+According to our analysis of the tertiary instabilities in appendices C.1 and C.2, this has two distinct effects on the tertiary instability at the ZF extrema: one is related to the modification of the magnetic drift term and the second to the existence of the KH tertiary instability at the ZF minima.